StenaIT/stenajs-webui/README.md

            styled-system
 ```

-If you are using Typescript, you need to add the following:
+If you are using Typescript, you must also add the following dependencies:

 ```
 $ yarn add typescript